rahulpargi641/Battle-Tank-Outscal/README.md

            - The Model manages data.
            - The View is responsible for UI-related tasks and input handling.
            - The Controller is responsible for updating both the View and Model.
         - Classes for PlayerTank, EnemyTank, Camera, Shell, Level, GameUI, have been implemented following the MVC pattern.

     Singletons:
         - Centralized control is ensured through the implementation of Singleton patterns.
-        - Essential services such as PlayerService, EnemyService, PickupsService(Healing Orb), DamageOrbService(FireOrb), GameService, CameraService, ShellService, ParticleSystem Service, AudioService, GameUIService, LevelService are designed as Singletons.
+        - Essential services such as PlayerService, EnemyService, CameraService, ShellService, AudioService, ParticleSystem Service, GameUIService, LevelService are designed as Singletons.

     State Pattern:
-        - Utilized the state pattern to manage player and enemy states.
+        - Utilized the state pattern to manage enemy states sucn as idle, run, patrol, pursue, attack.
-          - Player States : Idle, run, roll, attack, dash attack, hurt, and death.
-          - Enemy States: Idle, run, patrol, pursue, hurt, and death.

     Observer Pattern:
-        - Employed the observer pattern to decouple classes and facilitate event handling for events such as player death, enemy hit, enemy death, and enemy group death.
+        - Utilized the observer pattern for decoupling classes and handling events such as player death, enemy destruction, shots fired, and level completion.
-        - This facilitates the activation of the game over screen and the opening of the gate when the enemy group is defeated.
+        - This pattern enables communication between different game components, notifying the achievement system of enemy destruction, notifying level completion when all enemies are defeated, and managing the game over screen activation.

     Scriptable Objects:
          - Scriptable objects were utilized to configure player and enemy data, providing a flexible and efficient approach for handling their attributes.